BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[They arrive at a sacred circle of ancient trees\]

-\[An elderly Noaidi (spiritual guide) sits at the center, playing a drum\]
+\[An elderly Thaum (spiritual guide) sits at the center, playing a drum\]

-\[The Noaidi has features that slightly resemble the player\]
+\[The Thaum has features that slightly resemble the player\]

-ANCIENT NOAIDI: \*At last you have come.
+ANCIENT THAUM: \*At last you have come.
 The spring recognizes your spirit.\*

-\[Noaidi gestures and the ground becomes transparent, revealing an intricate network of roots beneath\]
+\[Thaum gestures and the ground becomes transparent, revealing an intricate network of roots beneath\]

-ANCIENT NOAIDI: \*Before the seasons were divided, all life knew how to speak together.
+ANCIENT THAUM: \*Before the seasons were divided, all life knew how to speak together.
 Watch\...\*

 \[A vision appears of the first spring after creation, plants awakening\]

-\[The Noaidi shows how the first healers communicated with the plants\]
+\[The Thaum shows how the first healers communicated with the plants\]

-ANCIENT NOAIDI: \*This knowledge is returning to you now.
+ANCIENT THAUM: \*This knowledge is returning to you now.
 But to truly understand, you must choose.\*

 \[Three seedlings appear before the player, each struggling in different